If you ship goods domestically, you may wonder why you need to know Incoterms too. FOB is FOB, isn't it?

 Seller clears the goods for export and delivers them when they are on board the vessel at the port of shipment.
 Seller bears the cost of freight to the named port of destination.
-Buyer assumes all risks for goods from the time goods have been delivered on board the vessel at the port of shipment.
+Buyer assumes all risks for the goods from the time the goods have been delivered on board the vessel at the port of shipment.

 Buyer is responsible for all costs associated with unloading the goods at the named port of destination and clearing goods for import.
 Risk passes from seller to buyer once the goods are on board the vessel at the port of shipment.

-The Importance of Incoterms
+The Importance of Incoterms 2020

-As you can see, each Incoterm provides exporters and importers clear, succinct rules that help them understand their responsibilities, clarify any gray areas in contracts, and can save a lot of headaches when used correctly.
+Each Incoterm provides exporters and importers clear, succinct rules that help them understand their responsibilities, clarify any gray areas in contracts, and can save a lot of headaches when used correctly.
 Incoterms reduce the risk of legal complications by giving buyers and sellers a single home base from which to reference trade practices.

 By correctly using Incoterms, you’ll be able to partner more harmoniously, transport and deliver your goods more easily, and get paid more quickly.
 And who doesn’t want that?

 This article was first published in two parts in October and November 2014 and has been updated to include current information including the Incoterms 2020 rules, new links, and subtle formatting changes.